Bethenny Frankel Slammed For Not Attending Women’s March: ‘My Daughter Comes First’

 — Bethenny Frankel (@Bethenny) January 19, 2017

 But not marching appeared to be the least of her worries.
 Frankel also joked about Kellyanne Conway’s jacket that she wore to the inauguration.
-The blue, red and white jacket clearly stood out and plenty of people had opinions about it.
+The red, white, and blue jacket clearly stood out, and plenty of people had opinions about it.
 But Frankel revealed that she simply couldn’t pull it off – and now, she could get it on sale herself.

-“Now I can get it on sale :)” Bethenny Frankel wrote on Twitter about Kellyanne Conway’s jacket that made headlines after the inauguration, to which people slammed her for mocking Conway, with one person writing, “I can afford your alcohol!
-You lost my business Trump is my President!” but with another joining in, “It’s way overpriced anyway.
+“Now I can get it on sale,” Bethenny Frankel wrote on Twitter about Kellyanne Conway’s jacket that made headlines after the inauguration, to which people slammed her for mocking Conway, with one person writing, “I can afford your alcohol!
+You lost my business Trump is my President!”

+Another joined in, writing, “It’s way overpriced anyway.
 You pay for a name which isn’t much after reading this.”

 What do you think of people being so judgmental of Bethenny Frankel’s tweets?
 Do you think this Real Housewives of New York star has a right to mock the new president, especially since she’s not the only one doing it?

-[Featured Image by Slaven Vlasic/Getty Images for Advertising Week New York]
+[Featured Image by Slaven Vlasic/Getty Images]